mleung07/direction-app/readme.md

 You may need to wait for a few minute for building up the containers.

+After all the cotainers is up, please wait for around 2-3 minutes for mysql server to init the database for the first time.

 ## Enter the lumen container
 ```
 docker-compose exec app bash